 What are nonpareil sprinkles?

 Also known as hundreds-thousands, nonpareils or non-pareils's are tiny little balls of colorful decorative confectionery made of sugar and starch.
 The great thing about using these sprinkles is all the colors you can buy.
-For instance, the orange and black mix I am using today and the ever-popular rainbow mix.
-You can buy single colors and mix and match to your liking.
+For instance, today I am using the orange and black mix, and there is always the ever-popular rainbow non-pareil mix.
+You can buy single colors and mix and match them to your liking.

 - Baking Soda